 Ultimately, I told her that, while I obviously couldn’t speak for her dad, I was confident that the day she first came into his life she took up residence in a very special place in his heart (that’s just what daughters do!) and she likely still “lives” there.
-The problem is some dads have difficulty properly expressing their feelings and some, regrettably, don’t express them at all.
+The problem is: Some dads have difficulty properly expressing their feelings and some, regrettably, don’t express them at all.
 And so I encouraged her to take the initiative and write her dad a letter sharing her pain and her need/longing to know that he loves her and that he’s proud of her, which she did with a little help from a “friend”…

 I can’t remember the last time I wrote a letter or recall if I’ve ever written one to you.

 There certainly have been lots of times I thought about writing or picking up the phone to call you –

 Times when I could have used and likely benefited from your wisdom and guidance;

 Times when I needed assurances that I was making a good decision or that as dark as everything may have seemed at that particular moment there likely would be brighter days ahead;

 Times when I simply needed a word of encouragement;

 Times when I needed understanding or empathy; and, most importantly,